YassElya/FinalProjectUnix/README.md

 easily done on a VM or depending on the installation in our pc, we cannot support a having extra space on our VM, we expect to clarify our issues and problems to the teacher so that we can discuss together and come up with a better solution.
-Like I said, it will be our first time building a server, we will have a lot of issues, complication but we aim on working to getter to build a perfect, working, and better server.
+Like I said, it will be our first time building a server, we will have a lot of issues, complication but we aim on working to get to build a perfect, working, and better server.
 3. Requirements:
-The requirements needed of building any server project are materials like having a computer that is in better conditions(working and has free enough space and memory) , a good architecture(what sort of computer uses -i386, PowerPC, etc. it is necessary to have the rights parts of your computer like having chips on which Debian can run.
-We aim on using Debian in case my colleagues later find a new distribution to explore.), having enough memory helps to because we might later need to install some extensions to help our server to
+Our team of three people is going to be divided so everyone in the group has something to do.
+I know it's gonna be difficult to include everything you asked for, but we will do our best in including everything.
+I tink that the creation of multiple user accounts, service management, system security, and the automated tasks using a script language are really relevant for our project because those are what a server needs to be secure and reliable. we are going to do our best in our project because we don't have that much left, but we'll see.The requirements needed of building any server project are materials like having a computer that is in better conditions(working and has free enough space and memory) , a good architecture(what sort of computer uses -i386, PowerPC, etc. it is necessary to have the rights parts of your computer like having chips on which Debian can run.
+We aim on using Debian in case my colleagues later find a new distribution to explore.), having enough memory helps to because we might later need to install some extensions to help our server to run.
-Goals:
-1. Write your project proposal
-2. Review git commands
-3. Simulate conflicts & merges
-2
-run.
 With memory, we also need storage(the hard-drive is the heart of the server because even if you lost everything with a working hard-drive, you could retrieve your information.)
 Cooling is another feature that will help our server to not overheat.
 Network, monitor and keyboard, power, etc… , are other features that will contribute to running our server.
 So, with these elements working perfectly, we